 The team consults with stakeholders and interested groups such as leaseholders, iwi, the Office of Treaty Settlements, and commercial forestry companies.

 Crown Forestry was created when Māori forest lessors wanted to retain direct links with the Minister when the Government proposed assigning their leases to the then newly formed Forestry Corporation in the late 1980s.

 Other Crown forestry assets were subsequently added to Crown Forestry:

 - in 2001, when the residual business of the Forestry Corporation was wound up

 - in October 2008, when the Crown purchased forestry rights over 2 forests from Matariki Forests (both subsequently sold)

-- in January 2009, when the assets and business of the State Owned (SOE) Enterprise Timberlands West Coast were transferred prior to the SOE being wound up (the West Coast plantations were subsequently sold to landowner Ngāi Tahu Forest Estates Ltd in August 2014).
+- in January 2009, when the assets and business of the state-owned enterprise Timberlands West Coast were transferred prior to it being wound up (the West Coast plantations were subsequently sold to landowner Ngāi Tahu Forest Estates Ltd in August 2014).

 Who to contact

 If you have questions about Crown Forestry, email firstname.lastname@example.org